konstantinosg5/6sem/README.md

 This repository contains coursework from the 6th semester, covering three main subjects:

-- **Databases** – Cooking Competition database design and implementation.
+- 📌 **Databases** – Cooking Competition database design and implementation.
-- **Introduction to Operating Systems** – Process management and interprocess communication (IPC) in Linux.
+- 📌**Introduction to Operating Systems** – Process management and interprocess communication (IPC) in Linux.
-- **Programming Languages 1** – Exercises in multiple programming paradigms using C, Java, Python, SML/NJ, and Prolog.
+- 📌**Programming Languages 1** – Exercises in multiple programming paradigms using C, Java, Python, SML/NJ, and Prolog.

 ---
 ## 🍽Cooking Competition Database (Databases)